Veikkosuhonen/astro_stacking/README.md

     </figcaption>
 </figure>

-We can then run a 5x5 disk shaped max-filter (`imdilate` in Matlab) to fill an area around the bad pixel with its brightest value.
-We then binarize the resulting image to create a bad pixel mask.
-This is done for the luminance, red and blue channels with tuneable thresholds.
+We can then run a 5x5 disk shaped max-filter (`imdilate` in Matlab) to fill an area around the hot pixel with its brightest value.
+We then binarize the resulting image to create a hot pixel mask.
+A good threshold for the binarization operation is chosen by trial and error.

 <figure>
     <img src="./images/hot_mask.png" alt="Bad pixel mask" height="100px"/>